jacobwood27/JWood/projects/crossword/index.md

 @def title = "Crossword"

 My friends have made a bunch of incredible crosswords over the years.
-I have had this idea for a crossword theme for a long time and have finally put it together.
-This page details how the crossword was made!
+I have had this idea for a crossword theme for a long time and finally put it together.

-Before reading any spoilers head on over to [https://david.vaskos.com/crossword/7](https://david.vaskos.com/crossword/7) to do the crossword online (or print out a .pdf version available [here](/projects/crossword/crossword.pdf)).
+Before reading any spoilers head on over to [https://david.vaskos.com/crossword/7](https://david.vaskos.com/crossword/7) (thanks David!) to do the crossword online or print out a .pdf version available [here](/projects/crossword/crossword.pdf).
 It is mostly free of inside jokes.

 ## Board Design
-\fig{/projects/crossword/crossword_board.png}
+@@im-100
+\fig{/projects/crossword/p2_blank.svg}
+@@

 ### Inspiration
 The theme of the puzzle is roughly "Life" and the intent was to draw together [John Conway's *Game of Life*](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with [Douglas Adams' *Answer to the Ultimate Question of Life, The Universe, and Everything*](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_(42)).